bibhubhatta/cmps366-pente-prolog/log/log.md

   - This uses cut so that the Prolog interpreter doesn't think that the predicate has multiple solutions
 - Test and implement get_no_stones_on_board 0.5
   - Uses is_stone as a helper predicate
+- Test and implement predicate to get_all_board_columns 0.5